LivePersonInc/developer-center/pages/documents/AgentExperienceAndBots/ConversationBuilder/ComponentBreakdown/ConversationBuilder/overview.md

 #### Slots

 Slots are a useful way to store user responses and their entities.
 When a user selects an answer or types their own input and invokes an [entity](placeholder.com) (by, for example, indicating that they want "sandals", which belongs to the "product_shoes" entity), the specific object selected by them might be useful in the future.
-For example, the bot/automation could refer to it in a reply later in the dialog or you could use an [integration](placeholder.com) to query an API with the slot and retrieve specific information about a product the user was looking for.
+For example, the bot/automation could refer to it in a reply later in the dialog or you could use an [integration](placeholder.com) to query an API with the slot and retrieve specific information about a product the user was looking for, create a lead with that information or store it for future use outside of the bot/automation (like in the case of an email address).

 To configure a slot, simply click the interaction where you'd like to look for entities in the user's input (like a multiple choice question, for example), and go to User Response in the middle of the Interaction Details panel.
+From there, click the blue **+** icon right to the right of Slot.

+In the menu which opens, first assign the slot a name by filling in the "Name" input field. **We recommend using standard naming conventions for slots.
+The slot name is later used to refer to and access the data which the slot contains**.
+Then, look for a pre-configured entity (which you should have set up for your domain previously) by typing in first the "@" character and then the name of your desired entity in the "Value" input field to the right of the Name input field.

+Lastly, decide how long you'd like the slot's data to be kept for.
+You can set this by using the "Scope" dropdown menu on the right hand side.
+The dropdown provides four options:

+* Request - the slot's data will only be saved for that particular use of the slot.
+Only useful if the next question in the tree depends on the slot's data.

+* Dialog - the slot's data will only be stored for this specific dialog.
+Once this dialog ends (either by the user closing the conversation or the bot/automation moving on to a different dialog), the slot's data will be cleared.

+* Session - the slot's data will be saved for the entirety of the user's browser session.
+This is useful when using the data to query APIs and retrieve information which might be useful for multiple sessions.

+* Forever - the slot's data will be saved on our servers forever.
+It will be accessible via the Conversation Builder for as long as you need it.

 ##### Change Response

-##### Cancel Response

-##### Fallback Response

-#### Supported incoming channels

-The platform supports the creation of automation for all the LiveEngage channels.
-Because an automation simply listens to a piece of text from a user, any channel that provides text to LiveEngage can potentially trigger an automation.
-However, there are channel specific formats, features, and conventions that may not be available for all channels.
+Below the condition configuration box, you will find three check boxes.
+These control three different responses to the interaction you can use when using conditions:

+* Change response.
+The bot/automation can change a slot's data if the user requests to.
+Common phrases like "what about sandals" or "show me sandals" will cause the bot/automation to clear the data currently in the slot, look for an entity in the user's change request, repopulate the slot with the new information, and perform the Next Step configuration again.
+When this occurs, you can have the bot/automation send a message to the user letting them know it is doing so, for example "Let me look for your new selection".

+* Cancel response.
+Similarly, a user might wish to cancel their request with a phrase like "Never mind".
+The bot will then clear the data in the slot and send the cancelled message to the user, as defined by you.

+* Fallback response.
+If a user asks for a slot to be changed but the bot/automation couldn't recognize the phrase the user used ("give me a different color" for example), it will send a fallback response.
+This could be something like "I'm sorry, I didn't understand.
+Can you try again?" for example.

 #### The Dialog List